Student Financial Services - Financial Policies/Costs

 Withdrawal from Whitworth University

-In order to avoid additional charges to his or her account, a student must notify the registrar’s office regarding withdrawal or cancellation of enrollment from Whitworth University before the beginning of the term.
+In order to avoid additional charges to their account, a student must notify the registrar’s office regarding withdrawal or cancellation of enrollment from Whitworth University before the beginning of the term.
 All withdrawals and cancellations made after the beginning of the term must follow the withdrawal process in the registrar’s office.
 Refund calculations will be made as outlined above.